erikfredner/dsst289-2024/syllabus.md

 ## Honor

 This course is taught in accordance with the University of Richmond Honor Code, which can be accessed via [The Honor Councils website](https://studentdevelopment.richmond.edu/student-handbook/honor/).
 You are encouraged to collaborate on homework, but each student must contribute work to the group.
-In my class, cheating includes, but is not limited to, viewing another’s work with or without their consent, or duplicating any portion of it.
+On exams, cheating includes, but is not limited to, viewing another’s work with or without their consent, or duplicating any portion of it.
 If you are found to have violated the Honor Code, you fail this course.
 If you ever have any questions about whether an action would be an honor violation, please ask.

 ### Generative Artificial Intelligence